fabeet/guides/tech-stack/README.md

 ## Core Stack

-Most developers at thoughtbot learn our Core Stack.
+Most developers at Fabeet learn our Core Stack.
 The stack is broken up into layers and each layer depends on another layer.
 This allows us to swap out an entire layer when necessary without losing all the decisions made for other layers.
 Developers will have varying levels of experience with each layer, but